3den/spicejs-connect4/README.md

 A simple and flexible implementation on the connect4 game http://en.wikipedia.org/wiki/Connect_Four.

 This APP uses riotjs (https://muut.com/riotjs/) framework but the main logic is compleatly decoupled from any framework, so it can be used with any framework on nodejs or the browser.
+Riotjs is a very minimal (1k) framework that give us just the `observeble`, `render` and `bdd`.

 ## Try the APP